Key Takeaways

 - Topical NAD+ applications are gaining popularity due to their potential skincare benefits.

-- Scientific research increasingly supports the effectiveness of NAD+ in skincare.
+- Scientific research continues to explore the role of NAD+ in skincare.

 - Supplements Studio focuses on clean, science-backed formulations involving NAD+.